-Activity within Principle E in 2020/21:
+Activity within Principle E in 2021/22:

-- HR policies relating to home working have been reviewed with training delivered to managers and team leaders - Continued regular HR line management briefings - Daily briefings from Chief Executive during COVID-19 emergency, reducing to weekly by the end of 2020/21 - Ongoing implementation of the People Strategy - Development of One Council pillars Organisational Development and Create Value Processes, including piloting Office 365 and remote working and introduction of Microsoft Teams for all staff on a planned roll out basis - Review of space at City hall and Hamilton House to support new ways of working - Visitor information centre successfully brought back in house
+- HR policies relating to home working have been reviewed with training delivered to managers and team leaders - Continued regular HR line management briefings - Weekly briefings from Chief Executive continued through key pandemic stages and whilst now reduced in frequency, still cover any important changes/updates on a monthly basis - Development of One Council pillars Organisational Development and Create Value Processes, including rolling out Office 365 and remote working and introduction of Microsoft Teams for all staff on a planned roll out basis - Review of space at City hall and Hamilton House to support new ways of working - Citizens Advice service has been brought into the main building with offices on the 1st floor next to reception areas

-- Needs analysis to be completed on Leadership Development - Ongoing weekly briefings by Chief Executive - Ongoing review of space at City Hall and Hamilton House following COVID-19.
-This will also include community centres and other buildings - Look at ways to increase and strengthen City hall as a public sector hub - One Council organisational Pillar to review whether any new issues arise from Covid-19 that need to be addressed either temporarily or more permanently
+• Needs analysis to be completed on Leadership Development

+- Ongoing review of space at City Hall and Hamilton House.
+This will also include community centres and other buildings - One Council organisational Pillar to review whether any new issues arise from Covid-19 that need to be addressed either temporarily or more permanently using feedback from the annual staff survey.